Swarovski: Figurines and collectibles

 Swarovski's figurines are collectible; its first produced figurine was a stylized mouse.
 A smaller version of this mouse, now labelled the "replica mouse," is still sold to this day.

 Swarovski Elements crystals were included in some collectible silver coins issued by the Royal Canadian Mint in 2009.

 In November 2014, Victoria's Secret revealed a redesign of its Heavenly Luxe perfume bottle with Swarovski crystals.

 Sponsorship and crystal product placement

-Swarovski's Communications and Branding Business has successfully placed Swarovski crystal in a number of films, theatre productions and fashion shows over the last hundred years.
+Swarovski's Communications and Branding Business has placed Swarovski crystal in a number of films, theatre productions and fashion shows over the last hundred years, including in various James Bond movies.

-Films

-Swarovski crystal has been featured in the following films:

-James Cameron's 1997 blockbuster Titanic;

-Baz Luhrmann's 2001 film Moulin Rouge;